 Medicinal Uses of Petha/Kushmanda/Benincasa hispida

 Petha is rejuvenating tonic that improves health, strength and intellect.
-It has nutritive, tonic, sweet, alterative, laxative, diuretic, tonic, aphrodisiac, styptic (stops bleeding), cooling, anti-mercurial, and antiperiodic properties.
+It has a nutritive, tonic, sweet, alterative, laxative, diuretic, tonic, aphrodisiac, styptic (stops bleeding), cooling, anti-mercurial, and antiperiodic properties.

 In Ayurveda, the fresh juice of the fruit is given to treat haemoptysis (the coughing up of blood) and other haemorrhage (flow of blood from a ruptured blood vessel) from internal organs.